Primary Navigation Mobile

 Conveniently enough, the Q5’s TDI diesel engine is also 2.0 litres in size, also provides 204hp and also has quattro all-wheel drive and a seven-speed automatic transmission.
 For the diesel model, the Q5 accelerates to 62mph in an almost imperceptively slower 7.4 seconds and still tops out at 140mph.
 The TDI also features that MHEV Plus technology to help improve efficiency.

-We’d argue that this is the better engine of the pair offered at launch.
-While the diesel engine still emits a noise that’s very familiar to existing diesel owners, it’s just as quiet as the petrol at cruising speeds and sounds less harsh when revved further.
+We’d argue that this engine better suits the Q5’s character.
+While the diesel is still a little clattery idle, it’s just as quiet as the petrol at cruising speeds and sounds less harsh when revved further.
+The sound deadening is particularly impressive, as it’s quite a noisy engine if you’re stood outside the car, but very quiet once you’re inside.
 The automatic transmission also feels a little more responsive here, changing gears sooner and accelerating quicker at middling speeds.

 What’s it like to drive?